Travel Info

 The rates given above are applicable per tourist per night halt in Bhutan.
 On the day of departure, the ‘local agents’ host obligation shall be limited to breakfast only and any extra requirements shall be payable on actual basis.

 The rates shall apply uniformly irrespective of locations and the type of accommodation provided/asked for.
-List of hotels and lodges approved for international tourist accommodation updated from time to time shall be issued by TCB.
+List of hotels and lodges approved for international tourist accommodation updated from time to time shall be issued by Department of Tourism (DoT).

 Discounts